 Most ancient cultures pointed to a connection between body, mind, and spirit and recognized that each composed a part of the whole.
 Now, integrative medicine and health psychology are beginning to recognize that health is influenced not only by the physical body but the spiritual, mental, and emotional bodies, too.
 Your health is dependent on all four facets, as opposed to just one of the four.
-Building onto this concept, your overall health is also influenced by a trickle-down effect: The physical body is affected by our emotions, our thoughts direct how we feel, and our energy level sways our mind and our thoughts.
+The physical body is affected by our emotions, our thoughts direct how we feel, and our energy level sways our mind and our thoughts.
 Let’s get more specific on the details of each body and the practices you can follow to maintain their health.

 The Spiritual Body

 The spiritual body is your connection to energy.
 For some, this may be more closely tied to religion than spirituality.
-For others, it could have more to do with the atoms in the body or the quantum energy that science refers to.
+For others, it could have more to do with the quantum energy that science refers to.
 Whichever way you choose to view the source of your energy is perfect.